 - Carleton Centre for Public History

 The Carleton Centre for Public History is a Carleton University Research Centre which promotes research in public history.
 It has members from disciplines across the University including History, Canadian Studies, Communications, Business, and Art History.
 Managed by two co-Directors and a small Board of Management, the Centre has research associates working on a variety of projects related to museums, archives, cultural policy, oral history, visual culture, photography and public memory.
-The Centre has attracted a wide range of external funding, and was a partner in a $1,000,000 CURA grant to study “Canadians and their Pasts.”
+Recent highlights include Capital History, Lost Stories, and the Migration / Representation / Stereotypes Conference.
 The CCPH benefits from a long-standing involvement of Carleton faculty and students in many areas of public history as consultants and researchers for government departments, museums, galleries, archives and local history organisations.

 - The Institute of African Studies

 The Institute of African Studies builds on Carleton’s long history of expertise on Africa amongst its faculty and graduate students by pulling together the growing number of faculty members and experts in the Ottawa-Gatineau region to provide fresh insight into current and historical dynamics of Africa – from the slave trade that reshaped the continent and the Atlantic world to the richly textured and innovative religious practices and livelihood strategies, from conflicts, refugees, and peace-building efforts to the production and reception of world-renowned and locally-consumed literatures, music and film.

 Carleton is the only Canadian university to have a stand-alone Institute of African Studies which also offers a degree program.
 It provides Combined Honours and Minor programs in African Studies, organizes public events and activities concerning the continent and the African diaspora, and highlights and brings together the ongoing research conducted by its faculty and students.

 - FASS Research Centre for American Studies (FCAS)